 - First Apply to the College

-- Meet the reading requirement of a 12th-grade reading level by either:
+- (Recommended) You meet the reading requirement of a 12th-grade reading level by either:

 - Compass or Accuplacer Test Score